bitsnnfl2021/bitsnnfl2021.github.io/_drafts/2020-02-18-id-74-spatial-pyramid-pooling-in-deep-convolutional-networks-for-visual-recognition.md

 **Conference:** ECCV 2014

-**Dataset:** VOC 2007, ILSVRC 2014
+**Dataset:** VOC 2007/ ILSVRC 2014

 **Task:**

-1. Implement the model on Tensorflow and Keras
+1. Implement the model on Tensorflow / Keras
 2. Implement the proper data loader with any 2 data augmentation techniques.
-3. Use subsets for paper implementation.
+3. Use subsets of the dataset for paper implementation(in case of out of memory).
 Clearly report the number of data samples of each category in training and testing sets.